csl-iisc/H-Rocks-SIGMOD25-artifact/README.md

 1. PMEM path confusion (/pmem/...)
 Some scripts auto-prefix /pmem.
 If you also pass a path including /pmem, you may end up with a non-existent double prefix like /pmem/pmem/....
-✔️ Use a relative or non-/pmem path if the script auto-prefixes; or export PMEM_DIR explicitly.
+Use a relative or non-/pmem path if the script auto-prefixes; or export PMEM_DIR explicitly.
+H-Rocks runners now honor `HR_PMEM_DIR`.
+By default they fall back to `pmem-rocksdb/h-rocks/tmp/{pmem,shm}` so sandboxed runs "just work".
+Set `HR_PMEM_DIR=/pmem` on bare metal to target a real DAX mount.

 2. Permissions
 PMEM setup requires root; experiments do not (except external profilers you might use).